Eshaan-Lumba/FIFAI/index.md

 ### Varying Hyperparameters

 To maximize the model's accuracy we trained it several times, varying the hyper parameters.
 Primarily, the parameters that we altered were the batch size and number of epochs.
-We also obtained the optimal learning rate using fastai's `lr_find()` method as seen below.
+We also obtained the optimal learning rate using FastAI's `lr_find()` method as seen below.

 <!-- ![Optimal Learning Rate](images/learning-rate.png) -->